-- 5.2.7.2.
+- 5.2.6.3.
+All zone and bypass dampers shall be set to their open position to allow uniform pressures throughout the duct system. - 5.2.6.4.
+All balancing dampers shall be left in their as-found position. - 5.2.7.
+Non-dampered ventilation openings within the duct system shall be treated as follows: - 5.2.7.1.
+Non-dampered ventilation openings or ducts that serve intermittently operating Dwelling Unit ventilation systems, including HVAC fan-integrated outdoor air inlets, that connect the Conditioned Space Volume or any spaceconditioning duct systems to the exterior or to Unconditioned Space Volume shall not be sealed. - 5.2.7.2.
 Non-dampered ventilation openings or ducts that serve continuously operating Dwelling Unit ventilation systems that connect the Conditioned Space Volume or any space-conditioning duct systems to the exterior or to Unconditioned Space Volume shall be sealed at the exterior of the enclosure where conditions allow. - 5.2.8.
 Supply registers and return grilles shall be temporarily sealed at both the face and the perimeter.
 Registers atop carpets are permitted to be removed and the face of the duct boot temporarily sealed during testing.
-For Dwelling Units without registers and grilles present, the face of the duct boots shall be sealed instead.
+For Dwelling Units without registers and grilles present32, the face of the duct boots shall be sealed instead